 Old age is a case of mind over matter!
 If you don’t mind, it don’t matter!

 And we are constantly bombarded with the cult of youth.
-The only television commercials we see are geared to the young.
+Most television commercials are geared to the young.
 Oh, I know there are some commercials for the elderly, usually advertising incontinence supplies or life insurance.

 Evening time has a radiance all its own.
 If you have the Lord in your life, a smile on your lips, a spring in your step, and a song in your heart it doesn’t matter how old you are you’re still a beauty.